The Physical Therapist Test Guide

 When: Physical therapist candidates must register with the jurisdiction they hope to be licensed within.
 Once eligibility is proven, the FSBPT issues a letter and candidates have 60 days to schedule their exam.

-Type: Both NPTE tests are timed, multiple-choice computerized tests.
+Type: The NPTE test is a timed, multiple-choice computerized tests.

-Why: The FSBPT requires that all physical therapists and physical therapist assistants be licensed.
+Why: The FSBPT requires that all physical therapists be licensed.

 Language: English